NotMainCode/api_yamdb/README.md

-# API of project "Yatube".
+# API of project "YaMDb".

 ## Description